๐Ÿ“ฑIntro to Communication Studies

 Why This Matters

-Mass communication theories form the backbone of understanding how media operates in society—and you'll encounter them repeatedly throughout your communication studies coursework.
-These aren't just abstract ideas; they're frameworks for analyzing everything from why certain news stories dominate your feed to how binge-watching shapes your worldview.
+Mass communication theories are the frameworks you'll use to analyze how media operates in society.
+They explain everything from why certain news stories dominate your feed to how binge-watching shapes your worldview.
 Exams will test your ability to distinguish between theories that emphasize media power, audience agency, and social mediation, so understanding the underlying mechanisms matters more than memorizing definitions.

 Each theory represents a different answer to a fundamental question: Who holds the power in the media-audience relationship?
-Some theories position media as dominant forces shaping passive viewers; others flip the script and emphasize what audiences do with media.
+Some theories position media as a dominant force shaping passive viewers.
+Others flip the script and emphasize what audiences do with media.
 Still others focus on the social networks and gatekeepers that filter messages before they ever reach you.
-Don't just memorize these theories—know what each one reveals about media effects, audience behavior, and information flow.
+As you study, pay attention to what each theory reveals about media effects, audience behavior, and information flow.

 Media Power Theories